-The OSS Business Service Division and IT Infrastructure Division has been a tenant of the Retirement Systems Building since 2001.
+The OSS Business Services Division and IT Infrastructure Division have been tenants of the Retirement Systems Building since 2001.
 In May 2020, the OSS was informed that MSRS would not be renewing the OSS lease, which is currently scheduled to end June 30, 2021.
-While MSRS has offered to extend the lease by up to six months if needed, the OSS will need to move its Business Service Division and IT Infrastructure Division to a new location in 2021.
+While MSRS has offered to extend the lease by up to six months if needed, the OSS will need to move its Business Services Division and IT Infrastructure Division to a new location in 2021.
 Costs associated with this required move will vary depending on the potential space identified for relocation, but will include actual moving costs, costs to build out or retrofit the location, and potential IT costs depending on the location.